Skip to content

 hypertask inbox list

-Archive one or more notifications by ID.
+Archive one or more notifications by ID, removing them from your active inbox.

 Terminal window